The Weekender

 Getting Ready to Cruise!

-In November, we have two more webinars planned, one for The Jazz Cruise and one for The Smooth Jazz Cruise.
+On November 16, we have The Jazz Cruise webinar planned.
 We will be discussing all aspects of the cruise and sharing insights as to the best way to prepare for the trip.
 You will be able to submit questions in real time and we will do our best to answer them during the call.
 We encourage you register.
-Below is the schedule of upcoming webinars.

 The Jazz Cruise ’24